Decolonial-AI/www/content/posts/decolonial-Foresight-1/index.md

 [^black2]: Black, E. (2001).
 IBM and the Holocaust. pg 29.

-This story is connected to another thread of seemingly unconnected history.
+This story is connected to another thread of seemingly unrelated history.
 In 1810, [Saartjie Baartman](https://en.wikipedia.org/wiki/Sarah_Baartman)—22 years old, a member of the Khoi people of Southern-Africa, hard-working, fluent in at least !Xam, English, French, and Dutch, going through her life searching for growth and love and meaning—found herself trapped in London, exploited, and on public display in a human menagerie.
 She was used to generate profit, to indulge the fetishisation of Black women, and used to establish the racist science of human difference.
 And Saartjie was just the first of many other members of the Khoi, including children, put on show in this way.
 One beginning of a long history of African (and other) peoples, and their diaspora, used for _profit and experimentation_.

 A century later, in 1904 the Herero and Nama peoples of Namibia were subjected to even worse treatment: forced into sterilisation, medical experimentation and eventual [genocide](https://en.wikipedia.org/wiki/Herero_and_Namaqua_genocide).
 Namibia was treated as a site of medical _beta testing_, where medical methods (of harm) were first developed and tested and refined; these methods were then later exported and used against the Jewish people by Nazi Germany—already identified and in-waiting due to the efforts of statistical analysis.
-This mindset of experimentation and mistreatment is not an aberration, and has continued unabated into our present: in the clinical development through forced contraception of [MPA in Zimbabwe](https://en.wikipedia.org/wiki/Medical_experimentation_in_Africa#Forced_contraception_in_Rhodesia_(now_Zimbabwe):_1970s") in the 1970s, one of the world’s most widely-used and today, safest drugs for contraception; in the ongoing questions of illegal blood exports and data and ownership during the 2014-2016 [West Africa Ebola epidemic](https://www.telegraph.co.uk/global-health/science-and-disease/ebolas-lost-blood-row-samples-flown-africa-big-pharma-set-cash/); or in the suggestion in April 2020 by [French scientists](https://www.bbc.co.uk/news/world-europe-52151722) that vaccines for COVID-19 should first be tested in Africa.
-There is a historic continuity between 19th century slavery and exploitation, to 20th century medical beta testing and genocide, to 21st century experimentation and data acquisition—and the computational methods that connects them all.
+This mindset of experimentation and mistreatment is not an aberration, and has continued unabated into our present: in the clinical development through forced contraception of [MPA in Zimbabwe](https://en.wikipedia.org/wiki/Medical_experimentation_in_Africa#Forced_contraception_in_Rhodesia_(now_Zimbabwe):_1970s"_) in the 1970s, one of the world’s most widely-used and today, safest drugs for contraception; in the ongoing questions of illegal blood exports and data and ownership during the 2014-2016 [West Africa Ebola epidemic](https://www.telegraph.co.uk/global-health/science-and-disease/ebolas-lost-blood-row-samples-flown-africa-big-pharma-set-cash/); or in the suggestion in April 2020 by [French scientists](https://www.bbc.co.uk/news/world-europe-52151722) that vaccines for COVID-19 should first be tested in Africa.
+There is a historic continuity between 19th century slavery and exploitation, to 20th century medical beta testing and genocide, to 21st century experimentation and data acquisition—and the computational methods that connects them all[^connection].
 This continuity has directly affected Africans, but is entangled with our larger global history.
-Here again, are there those that can’t forget and those that can’t remember[^connection].
+Here again, are there those that can’t forget and those that can’t remember.

-[^connection]: In the Decolonial AI paper, we used a different historical thread of experimentation on African Amercians, starting with 19th century gynaecology experiments, to 20th century Tuskeegee Syphillus study, to 21st century algorithmic discrimination.
+[^connection]: In the Decolonial AI paper, we used a different historical thread of experimentation on African Amercians, starting with 19th century gynaecology experiments, to 20th century Tuskeegee Syphillus trials, to 21st century algorithmic discrimination.

 The fire burns still.